Skip to main content

 caution

-Optional options will be filled with null if not specified by the user, which means you cannot use primitive types for INTEGER, NUMBER and BOOLEAN if required = false, otherwise you will get NullPointerExceptions.
+Non-required options will be filled with null if not specified by the user, which means you cannot use primitive types for INTEGER, NUMBER and BOOLEAN if required = false, otherwise you will get NullPointerExceptions.

-Subcommands and subcommand groups#
+Subcommands and subcommand groups

 Discord allows to create subcommands and subcommand groups to help in organizing the logic of a complex command.
 Here is an example of a command using subcommands and subcommand groups: